ir-nlp-csui/kethu/README.md

 The explanation on why and how we convert that treebank can be read in our paper:

-* Jessica Naraiswari Arwidarasti, Ika Alfina, and Adila Alfa Krisnadhi. "**Converting an Indonesian Constituency Treebank to the Penn Treebank Format**".
-In the Proceeding of The 2019 International Conference of Asian Language Processing (IALP 2019) in Shanghai, China, 15-17 November 2019. _The paper can be downloaded [here](https://ieeexplore.ieee.org/abstract/document/9037723)._
+* Jessica Naraiswari Arwidarasti, Ika Alfina, and Adila Alfa Krisnadhi. ["**Converting an Indonesian Constituency Treebank to the Penn Treebank Format**"](https://ieeexplore.ieee.org/abstract/document/9037723).
+In the Proceeding of The 2019 International Conference of Asian Language Processing (IALP 2019) in Shanghai, China, 15-17 November 2019.

 ### Statistics of Kethu 1.0
 * Number of parse trees: 1,030